 Most of the people who like to taste the fresh coffee prefer to roast coffee at home.
 The coffee is considered to be exact fresh, if it is brewed 24 hours after roasting.
 The aroma and taste are maintained in freshly roasted coffee, which fade with longer time span.
 People do prefer to buy coffee that is pre-roasted as it saves time, but trust me, there is a lot of difference when you roast at home.

-But don’t worry mush, you can keep these beans for around a week.
+But don’t worry much, you can keep these beans for around a week.
 But ensure to store them in an air tight canister so that the flavors don’t get fade away on coming with direct contact to air.

 Coffee Roast Levels